RelevantResearch/michael-paarlberg/_pages/home.md

 Télam.
 (2017, January 20). [“El legado de Obama está en peligro”, advirtió el periodista estadounidense Paarlberg](https://www.youtube.com/watch?v=wcVZPlLmVVw). _Télam_.

 (2016, March 15).
 [La Cuba americana di Marco](https://www.rsi.ch/info/mondo/La-Cuba-americana-di-Marco--939959.html). _RSI_.

+# Teaching

+### Teaching Philosophy

+My approach to teaching is to make course material as relevant to students as possible, whether in a large introductory lecture class, discussion seminar, or methods skill-building course.
+I believe that a model emphasizing discussion and reflection over memorization offers the best opportunities for student participation and knowledge retention.
+Emphasizing that political science is political analysis, not political opinion, I train students in different analytical approaches and statistical methods In order to test popular assumptions about the world.

+### Courses

+#### Introduction to Comparative Politics (POLI 109)

+An intro-level overview of the fundamental concepts of the political science subfield of comparative politics: examining how political institutions and the exercise of power operate in different countries, using the scientific method.
+This course pays special attention to different models of governing regimes, economic development, identity, social welfare, and political violence.

+#### Research Methods (POLI 320)

+An upper level survey of social science research methods and statistics with an emphasis on skill building, this course teaches the foundations of causal inference and a variety of quantitative research skills including regression analysis, data visualization, and web scraping of APIs, using the coding language R.

+#### Latin American Politics (POLI 353)

+A discussion seminar of the contemporary politics of Latin America and the Caribbean, with a thematic focus on topical issues including democracy and authoritarianism, crime, corruption, and economics using case studies of Argentina, Bolivia, Brazil, Chile, Colombia, Cuba, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua, and Venezuela.

+#### Politics of Immigration (POLI 391)

+A discussion seminar looking at migration in a comparative and global context, grounded in the US but examining immigration rules, migration issues, and diaspora communities in countries around the world.
+This course draws on different countries' experiences with migration including with issues of citizenship, borders, asylum and refugees, immigration law enforcement, remittances, climate migration, visas, and the agency of migrants themselves as political actors.